Why does the computer seem to always get the right rolls when

 Please follow the instructions on the Backgammon

-RT Game Center Tips page to configure your device for Game
+Tutor Game Center Tips page to configure your device for Game

 Center play and then select the Game Center button on the main

 menu that becomes enabled once you are logged into Game Center.